-The fiber in cereals may help a person control their blood sugar levels, but many popular brands of cereal are high in sugar and low in fiber, including those that manufacturers advertise as being healthful.
+The fiber in cereals may help a person control blood sugar levels, but some popular cereal brands contain significant added sugar and are low in fiber.

-People can use the 5-5 rule when navigating the cereal aisle, which means aiming for a product that contains at least 5 g of fiber and less than 5 g of sugar per serving.
+People can use the 5-5 rule when navigating the cereal aisle, which means choosing a product with at least 5 g of fiber and less than 5 g of sugar per serving.

-When checking the label on any packaging, a person should also be wary of added salt and sugar.
+When checking the label on any packaging, a person should also know the amount of included sodium.

-Sweetened and flavored yogurts can be high in fat and sugar, which means that they are often not a good choice for people with diabetes, but unsweetened yogurt is a perfectly healthful breakfast option.
+Sweetened and flavored yogurts can be high in fat and sugar, so they are often not a good choice for people with diabetes, but unsweetened yogurt is a perfectly healthful breakfast option.

 - calories: 59

-To add flavor, texture, or sweetness, a person can sprinkle the yogurt with raspberries, blueberries, or other berries as well as pumpkin seeds or nuts.
+To add flavor, texture, or sweetness, a person can sprinkle the yogurt with raspberries, blueberries, pumpkin seeds, or nuts.

-Adding these accompaniments will make a protein-rich breakfast that also offers some fiber and some good fats.
+Adding these accompaniments will make a protein-rich breakfast that offers some fiber and good fats.

 Whole fruits can be an excellent option for breakfast, especially with yogurt, muesli, or oatmeal.

-Avocados are filling and offer about 10.10 g of fiber and less than 1 g of sugar per 150-g cup.
+Avocados are filling and offer about 10 g of fiber and less than 1 g of sugar per